2022 ESE Distinguished Alumnus

 Read more about Hannah

-In 2016, she was a Christine Mirzayan Science & Technology Policy Fellow at the National Academies of Sciences, Engineering and Medicine where she worked with the Gulf Research Program and learned more about the links between science and policy.
+In 2016, she was a Christine Mirzayan Science and Technology Policy Fellow at the National Academies of Sciences, Engineering and Medicine where she worked with the Gulf Research Program and learned more about the links between science and policy.

 In her current role as a public health policy analyst for the Maryland Department of Health, Hannah drafts reports and updates public health regulations for the State of Maryland.
 She facilitates conversations between public health subject matter experts, Department leadership, and legal experts.
 She also identifies bills of public health importance and drafts position papers on their public health impact during the legislative session.
 As a public health policy analyst, she enjoys working on a wide variety of public health topics and learning first-hand about how state-level public health policies are created.